NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 The strategy in :numref:`sfm_iss_processing` will be followed.
 Consider a region that is seen in all ``nav_cam`` and ``haz_cam`` images (4 sensors in total).
-We will take advantage of the fact that the rig configuration is reasonably well-known, so we will create a map with only the ``nav_cam`` data for both robots.
-The other sensors will be added later.
+We will take advantage of the fact that each rig configuration is reasonably well-known, so we will create a map with only the ``nav_cam`` data for both robots, and the other sensors will be added later.
 If no initial rig configuration exists, see :numref:`rig_calibrator_example`.

 The initial map
 ~~~~~~~~~~~~~~~